multatronic/puppetbox/README.md

 Usage
 -----

 Clone this repository and run `git submodule init && git submodule update`, this will pull in the git submodules containing certain configurations (e.g. vimrc files).
+Run this command again in `/modules/zsh/files/zprezto` to pull in the prezto submodules.

 Next, fill in the details for you configuration in manifests/site.pp, which should look something like this:

 ```
 class { "puppetbox":
   gitUser   => "Alan Smithee",
-  gitEmail  => "Smithee@spamme.com"
+  gitEmail  => "Smithee@spam-me.com"
 }
 ```